kh8fb/kh8fb_singularity/definition_scripts/sentiment_analysis/README.md

 A collection of singularity container definitions to help you build a singularity container with a sentiment analysis parser.

-##Application Usage and Installation
+## Application Usage and Installation
 First, build the image from the definition file

-       >>> sudo singularity build int_gradients_server.sif int_gradients_server_app.def
+       >>> sudo singularity build --sandbox int_gradients_server.sif int_gradients_server_app.def

-Each of the applications within this container take care of the setup and cleanup process, allowing you to easily set up a server to obtain server results.
-Run the application with
+This package includes numerous apps for use cases with different model types.
+To see all supported models, see the [Supported Applications section](#supported-applications) To run a specific model, you first have to download it with the `download_model` application.

+     >>> sudo singularity run -w --app download_model int_gradients_server.sif/ bert_imdb

+After downloading a specific model, you can run it as a server with

-     >>> singularity run --app app_name int_gradients_server.sif --any_other_flags
+      >>> singularity run --app bert_imdb int_gradients_server.sif --any_other_flags

 You can then curl the integrated gradients results from the running server in another shell window